kkerswell/CI_PP1_AnimalCharity/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of five pages and twelve features
+The page consists of five pages and eight features

 ### Logo and Navigation Bar
 - Featured on all five pages